apache/pulsar/site2/docs/administration-geo.md

 Pulsar supports replicated subscriptions, so you can keep subscription state in sync, within a sub-second timeframe, in the context of a topic that is being asynchronously replicated across multiple geographical regions.

-In case of failover, a consumer can restart consuming from the failure point.
+In case of failover, a consumer can restart consuming from the failure point in a different cluster.

 ### Enable replicated subscription